devopsacademyau/academy/classes/06class/exercises/c06-serverless01/README.md

    3. Use the CMK Key created before to encrypt the DynamoDB table at rest. `Encryption Type` should show `KMS` in the console for the Table.
 7. **3 Musketeers**:
    1. Make targets:
-      1. `deploy`: It will deploy the solution in Terraform, creating all resources listed above
+      1. `deploy`: It will deploy the solution using Terraform, creating all resources listed above
       2. `clean`: It will destroy all resources created.

 You can test your endpoint using: